 - 2.1 The Council has been preparing the Part 1 Local Plan, which when adopted, will establish a long-term strategy (to 2028) to manage development, provide services, deliver infrastructure and create sustainable communities.
 It comprises the spatial vision and objectives and a spatial strategy (setting out how much growth is required and where strategic growth will be located). - 2.2 Included within the Plan will be a number of key policies to inform the detail of new development and a section setting out how we will implement and monitor the strategy.
-Its effectiveness will be monitored through the Council's Monitoring Report.

-The Part 1 Local Plan (hereafter referred to as "the Plan") will form the principle document within South Derbyshire's Local Development Framework (LDF) and will be a key consideration in the determination of future planning applications.
-This Plan will also make an allowance for 600 homes which will be met in village locations to be defined through Part 2 of the Local Plan.
+Its effectiveness will be monitored through the Council's Monitoring Report. - 2.3 The Part 1 Local Plan (hereafter referred to as "the Plan") will form the principle document within South Derbyshire's Local Development Framework (LDF) and will be a key consideration in the determination of future planning applications.
+An allowance for 600 homes which will be met chiefly in village locations is to be defined through Part 2 of the Local Plan.
+The first stage of consultation on the Part 2 Local Plan commenced in December 2015.
+Further information on the Part 2 Local Plan is available to view at www.south-derbys.gov.uk/localplanpart2